secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ### Specific Types

-Specific types are concrete types in Rust, such as `i32`, `String`, `Vec&lt;T>`, and custom structs or enums.
+Specific types are concrete types in Rust, such as `i32`, `String`, `Vec<T>`, and custom structs or enums.
 These types can be used directly in variable declarations, function arguments, and return types.

 For example, consider a function that calculates the square of an integer: